endgameinc/youarespecial/README.md

 # Create your own machine learning model from scratch
-This repo serves two purposes:
+This repo accompanies a BSidesLV 2017 talk, "Your model isn't that special".
+It serves two purposes:
-(1) It's a playground/tutorial for machine learning malware models, including end-to-end deep learning for malicious file detection.
+1. It's a playground/tutorial for machine learning malware models, including end-to-end deep learning for malicious file detection.
-(2) It's a demonstration that one cannot simply throw deep learning architectures inspired in other domains and expect good performance for static malware classification.
+2. It's a demonstration that one cannot simply throw deep learning architectures inspired in other domains and expect good performance for static malware classification.
+(The models may not be optimized for malware, and certainly our training data sizes are too small to train large capacity models.)

 # Notebooks for BSidesLV 2017 "Your Model Isn't That Special"
 For a gentle walk through the BSidesLV 2017 talk, it's recommended that you peruse through the notebooks in the following order